 It clears the front of the lane effortlessly and makes a sharp move at the breakpoint.
 The Super Offset core keeps the motion strong and continuous through the pins.

-This is one of the best bowling ball for hook for league nights, fresh oil, or when your solid ball starts to read too early and lose energy.
+This is one of the best bowling balls for hook for league nights, fresh oil, or when your solid ball starts to read too early and lose energy.

-If you want hook plus control without sharp snap, the Vengeance is a smart choice for the best bowling ball for hook category.
+If you want hook plus control without sharp snap, the Vengeance is a smart choice in the best bowling balls for hook category.

 Brunswick Alert is a strong option if you want the best bowling ball for hook on typical house shots.